John Mayer

 John Clayton Mayer (/ˈmeɪ.ɚ/ MAY-ər; born October 16, 1977) is an American singer, songwriter, and guitarist.
 He attended Berklee College of Music in Boston, but he left for Atlanta in 1997 with fellow guitarist Clay Cook, with whom he formed the short-lived rock duo Lo-Fi Masters.
 After their split, Mayer continued to play at local clubs, refining his skills and gaining a minor following.
 He performed at the 2000 South by Southwest festival, and was subsequently signed by Aware Records, an imprint of Columbia Records through which he released his debut extended play (EP), Inside Wants Out (1999).
-His first two studio albums—Room for Squares (2001) and Heavier Things (2003)—were both met with critical and commercial success; the former spawned the single "Your Body Is a Wonderland", which won Best Male Pop Vocal Performance at the 45th Annual Grammy Awards, while the latter peaked atop the Billboard 200.
+His first two studio albums—Room for Squares (2001) and Heavier Things (2003)—were both met with critical and commercial success.
+The former album spawned the single "Your Body Is a Wonderland", which won Best Male Pop Vocal Performance at the 45th Annual Grammy Awards, while the latter album peaked atop the Billboard 200.

 By 2005, Mayer had moved away from the acoustic music that characterized his early records, and further delved into the blues and rock music that had originally influenced him.
 Forming the John Mayer Trio, he released the live album Try!
 (2005) and his third studio album, Continuum (2006).
 The latter was met with positive critical reception and was nominated for Album of the Year, and won both Best Pop Vocal Album and Best Male Pop Vocal Performance for its single "Waiting on the World to Change" at the 49th Annual Grammy Awards.
 It was followed by Battle Studies (2009), which marked his return to pop.